-In the DECLARE study, the number of patients with serious adverse events of genital infections were few and balanced: 2 patients in each of the dapagliflozin and placebo groups.
+In the DECLARE study, the numbers of patients with serious adverse events of genital infections were few and balanced: 2 patients in each of the dapagliflozin and placebo groups.

 In the DAPA-HF study, no patient reported serious adverse events of genital infections in the dapagliflozin group and one in the placebo group.
 There were 7 (0.3%) patients with adverse events leading to discontinuations due to genital infections in the dapagliflozin group and none in the placebo group.
-In the DELIVER study, one (< 0.1%) patient in each treatment group reported a serious adverse event of genital infections.
-There were 3 (0.1%) patients with adverse events leading to discontinuations due to genital infection in the dapagliflozin group and none in the placebo group.